 B. Safe Storage and Transportation Procedures:

 Proper storage and transportation are vital in maintaining safety when dealing with propane cylinders.
 Your training should include procedures on how to safely store propane cylinders, including guidelines on the appropriate storage locations and the required conditions.
-Transportation procedures should cover safe handling and movement of cylinders within the premises and during transportation to different locations.
+Transportation procedures should cover the safe handling and movement of cylinders within the premises and during transportation to different locations.
 It should also cover how to inspect cylinders for leaks or damages before and after transportation.

 C. Proper Use of Safety Equipment and Personal Protective Equipment (PPE):

-Employees should know how to use safety equipment like fire extinguishers and gas detectors, and understand the importance of regular equipment maintenance.
-Training should also encompass the correct use of PPE, such as gloves, safety glasses, and flame-resistant clothing, when handling propane cylinders.
+Employees should know how to use safety equipment like fire extinguishers and gas detectors and understand the importance of regular equipment maintenance.
+Training should also encompass the correct use of PPE, such as gloves, safety glasses, and flame-resistant clothing when handling propane cylinders.

 D. Emergency Response Procedures, Including First Aid and Fire Safety: